walterhiggins/WMPJS/book-outline.md

 In this recipe we'll create a simple program to ask players a question and play back sounds based on the answer given.
 You'll learn about Javascript's *switch* statement and ScriptCraft's *sounds* module.
 The new program will ask players what their favorite animal is and play back that animal's sound.

 ### The switch statement
-In @@recipe{guess1} you learned how to get input from players and how to test the input using Javascript's *if* statement.
+In recipe @@recipe{guess1} you learned how to get input from players and how to test the input using Javascript's *if* statement.
 Javascript provides an additional statement for testing values: the *switch* statement.
 The switch statement is useful when you want to make decisions by testing a single value.
 The switch statement is best explained by example.
 Create a new file called *animalSounds.js* in the *scriptcraft/plugins/* folder and type the following code:

 @@listing animalSounds_v1.js TODO ADD CAPTION